marwahaha/standard-work-app/README.md

 In the project directory, you can run:

-### `npm start`
+## Develop

-Runs the app in the development mode.<br>
+To begin developing, run `npm install` followed by `npm start`.
+This will runs the app in the development mode.
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

-The page will reload if you make edits.<br>
-You will also see any lint errors in the console.
+The page will reload if you make edits, and you will see any lint errors in the console.

-### `npm test`
+Do begin modifying components, please start with these steps:
+- In apiRequest.js comment out the credentials: 'include' line in apiRequest.js
+- In Login.js, change Cookies.get('wrightnet_user_token') to the hardcoded value of a cookie ID obtained via loging into sw.wrightmfg.com
+- In netWorkHandler.js, uncomment the adding of a user id in every request.

+## Test

-Launches the test runner in the interactive watch mode.<br>
+`npm test` - Launches the test runner in the interactive watch mode.

-See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.
+## Deployment

-### `npm run build`

-Builds the app for production to the `build` folder.<br>
+`npm run build` - Builds the app for production to the `build` folder.

 It correctly bundles React in production mode and optimizes the build for the best performance.

-The build is minified and the filenames include the hashes.<br>
+The build is minified and the filenames include the hashes.

-Your app is ready to be deployed!
+The app isnow ready to be deployed!

-See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.

-## Learn More

-You can learn more in the [Create React App documentation](https://facebook.github.io/create-react-app/docs/getting-started).

-To learn React, check out the [React documentation](https://reactjs.org/).